kigster/datadog-statsd-schema/README.md

 Subsequent arguments are hash arguments.

- * `metric` — The (optional) name of the metric prefix to track.
+ * `metric` — The (optional) name of the metric to track.
 If set to, eg. `emails`, then any subsequent method sending metric will prepend `emails.` to it, for example:

 ```ruby
 emitter.increment('sent.total', by: 3)